 [This letter was sent out to many of the people who donated to our library in 2014, and since.]

-And, don’t forget to support your own local public library!
-They’re doing everything they can for your community, too!
+Don’t forget to support your own local public library!
+They’re doing everything they can for your community, too.
+If you want to help us again, please drop by http://tinyurl.com/FMPLDonation and donate again.

 As always, THANK YOU!